In this section

 Visiting on the children’s ward is open 24 hours a day for parents and carers.

-Visiting times are 2pm-8pm and there can be only four visitors to a patient.
+For other family and friends, visiting times are 2 pm - 8 pm and there can be only four visitors to a patient.

 Visitors under the age of 18 years must be accompanied by an adult and always supervised.